 We visited Kuching, on the Malaysian side of Borneo, for a chance to see endangered animals in the wild and learn more about native tribal cultures.
 It was like stepping into the pages of National Geographic for the weekend.
 Here are five activities we highly recommend on a Borneo vacation with kids.

-5 Essential Things To Do in Borneo With Kids
+5 Unique Things To Do in Borneo With Kids

 1. Visit Orangutans